XML Paper Specification: Overview

 Provides information about the XML Paper Specification (XPS), which defines an open document format that uses Extensible Markup Language (XML) and other industry standards to create a cross-platform document format.

 The XML Paper Specification (XPS) provides users and developers with a robust, open and trustworthy format for electronic paper.
 The XML Paper Specification describes electronic paper in a way that can be read by hardware, read by software, and read by people.
 XPS documents print better, can be shared easier, are more secure and can be archived with confidence.

-The XML Paper Specification itself is platform independent, openly published, and available royalty-free and Microsoft has integrated XPS-based technologies into Microsoft Windows Vista operating system and the 2007 Microsoft Office system.
+The XML Paper Specification itself is platform independent, openly published, and available royalty-free and Microsoft has integrated XPS-based technologies into Microsoft Windows, starting with the Vista operating system and the 2007 Microsoft Office system.
 Microsoft brings additional document value to its customers, partners, and the computing industry through the XPS-based technologies.

 Improved Color Printing

 Scanner device manufacturers can generate XPS Documents at scan time and can apply digital signatures and assign rights during document acquisition.

 - OpenXPS Document Comparison Result (Open XPS Format) [2.5 MB] [file]